danielneil/Shark/README.md

 The technology stack comprises of the below, therefore knowledge of ( or a willingness to learn ) **any** of the following:

-**Programming Languages**
+**Programming**

-Bash Scripting, Ansible, C/C++, BOOST, HTML/CSS, PHP, SQL, JSON, CSV, Python, PANDAS, REST and PERL
+Bash Scripting, Ansible, C/C++, BOOST, HTML/CSS, PHP, SQL, CatBoost, JSON, CSV, Python, PANDAS, REST and PERL

 **Technologies**